docsforadobe/after-effects-scripting-guide/docs/layers/layercollection.md

 **Description**

 Creates a new [ShapeLayer object](shapelayer.md#shapelayer) for a new, empty Shape layer.
 Use the ShapeLayer object to add properties, such as shape, fill, stroke, and path filters.
-This is the same as using a shape tool in “Tool Creates Shape” mode.
+This is the same as using a shape tool in "Tool Creates Shape" mode.
 Tools automatically add a vector group that includes Fill and Stroke as specified in the tool options.

 **Parameters**